 🔪 Instructions

-After the egg whites are well combined with the sugar, add the desiccated coconuts.
-Use a wooden spoon to stir the mixture until a viscous mass is formed.
-Once all the desiccated coconut is stirred in, add one tablespoon of breadcrumbs and flour.
-If you don't want to strain your arms too much here 💪, you can also have the kitchen machine mix the coconut flakes, flour, crumbs into the egg white and sugar mixture.
+If you don't want to strain your arms too much here 💪, you can also have the kitchen machine mix the coconut flakes, flour, and crumbs into the egg white and sugar mixture.

 Placing the coconut cookies on the baking tray